nunit/nunit/BUILDING.md

  2. If the compact framework or Silverlight SDK are not installed on a machine, the relevant building and testing tasks are skipped and a warning is issued.

- 3. The Test and TestAll targets currently due the same thing.
-Both are retained for backward backward compatibility and the semantics of at least one of them may change in the future.
+ 3. The Test and TestAll targets currently do the same thing.
+Both are retained for backwards compatibility and the semantics of at least one of them may change in the future.

  4. For additional targets, refer to the build.cake script itself.